shadowspawn/node-version-usage/README.md

 Other products which test for `.node-version` include:

+- [cloudflare pages](https://developers.cloudflare.com/pages/platform/build-configuration#language-support-and-tools) Build fast sites.
+In record time.
 - [netlify](https://docs.netlify.com/configure-builds/manage-dependencies/#node-js-and-javascript) Instantly build and deploy your sites to our global network from Git.
 - [paketo](https://paketo.io/docs/howto/nodejs/) Your app,
   in your favorite language,
   ready to run in the cloud
 - [render](https://render.com/docs/node-version) A Cloud for the New Decade
 - [starship](https://starship.rs/config/#nodejs) ☄🌌️ The minimal, blazing-fast, and infinitely customizable prompt for any shell!